fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

+Note that if the host is online and the query times out, this endpoint will return an error and `rows` will be `null`.
+If the host is offline, no error will be returned, and `rows` will be`null`.

 ### Live query host by identifier (ad-hoc)

 Runs an ad-hoc live query against a host identified using `uuid` and responds with the results.